AngusMorton/prettier-plugin-marko-htmljs/README.md

 <div></div>
 ```

 **No concise mode support**
 Marko code written in concise mode will be rewritten as HTML tags (probably).
 It's entirely untested and unsupported.

-__Why?
+**Why?
 Code length isn't worth optimizing for and concise mode increase the barrier to entry for new devs.
-But also because I didn't want to implement it.__
+But also because I didn't want to implement it.**

 **JS-style comments**
 HTML-style comments are converted into JS-style comments when printing.

 For example:

 ```marko
 <!-- This is an HTML comment. -->
 <button>Press Me</button>
 ```

 Is converted to:

 ```marko
 // This is an HTML comment.
 <button>Press Me</button>
 ```

-__Why?
-Because JS-style comments can be used and parsed everywhere and it's more consistent/uniform.__
+**Why?
+Because JS-style comments can be used and parsed everywhere and it's more consistent/uniform.**

 #### Roadmap

+- Preserve `<pre>` tags content.
+- Style less/sass support. (style.less / style.sass / style.js / etc.)
-* Tags API Support.
+- Tags API Support.
-* Improve `htmlWhitespaceSensitivity` support.
+- Improve `htmlWhitespaceSensitivity` support.
-* Prettier ignore directive support.
+- Prettier ignore directive support.
+- Merge shorthand class names into "class" attribute.